teckcamp/teckcamp.github.io/privacy.md

 We have a [Code of Conduct](https://teck.camp/code-of-conduct/), please follow it.

-Teck Camp aim is to make the meetup experience enjoyable for everyone.
+Teck Camp aim is to make the event experience enjoyable for everyone.
 If you notice that the Code of Conduct being violated, please email the team at <a href="teckcamp@tecknuovo.com?Subject= Teck Camp Code of Conduct Violation">teckcamp@tecknuovo.com</a> so we can action it.

 For your profile, please use your full name and a photo of yourself.
 Teck Camp’s goal is to meet people - It would be useful to know what you look like.